 Employers know that you might go to an employment lawyer and ask for the notice period that you are entitled to.
 Therefore many employers hold back on their offers a certain amount or percentage so that they have room to negotiate when they are contacted by an employment lawyer who might initiate legal proceedings.
 It is very rare that the offer you get from Human Resources is the final offer even before starting a proceeding, let alone after a lawsuit has been commenced.

-Canadian Lawyer Magazine pegs the cost of a five day trial at over $90,000 for a firm with over 26 lawyers.
-Since this is higher than, or only slightly lower than, many employment wrongful dismissal claims it is often not worth it for employers to go to trial.
+In 2012, Canadian Lawyer Magazine did a survey that pegged the cost a five day trial at over $90,000 for a firm with over 26 lawyers.
+Since this is higher than, or only slightly lower than, many employment wrongful dismissal claims, it is often not worth it for employers to go to trial.

-If you are in the difficult situation of assessing your notice make sure to contact us at Monkhouse LLP for a free consultation.
+If you are in the difficult situation of assessing your notice make sure to contact us at Monkhouse Law for a free consultation.